Farseer-NMR/FarSeer-NMR/README.md

 ## Citing

-If you are using Farseer-NMR, or any of its components, to analyse your data, please cite our original work:
+If you are using Farseer-NMR, or any of its components, to analyse your NMR peaklist data, please cite our original work:

 Teixeira, JMC, Skinner, SP, Arbesú, M, Breeze, AL, Pons, M. Farseer-NMR: automatic treatment, analysis and plotting of large, multi-variable NMR data.
 J Biomol NMR (2018) 71: 1, pp. 1-9 DOI: [10.1007/s10858-018-0182-5](https://link.springer.com/article/10.1007/s10858-018-0182-5)